louddog/postyper/readme.txt

 = For Template Developers =

 Postyper uses WordPress's native post meta system.
-So all custom information entered by editors can be retrieved using the `get_post_meta()` or `get_post_custom()` functions.
+So all custom information entered by editors can be retrieved using the [get_post_meta()](http://codex.wordpress.org/Function_Reference/get_post_meta) or [get_post_custom()](http://codex.wordpress.org/Function_Reference/get_post_custom) functions.
 You can also use the WordPress hierarchy to create templates for each post type, including single-*postype*.php, archive-*postype*.php, etc.

 == Installation ==

-1. Upload `postyper` to the `/wp-content/plugins/` directory
+1. Upload the `postyper` directory to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==